-Title 49: The CVS Training Unit utilizes Title 49 Federal Motor Carrier Safety Regulations Parts 40, 325-399 and Title 49 Hazardous Materials Regulations Parts 100-185, during training of CHP personnel.
+Title 49: The CVS Training Unit utilizes Title 49, Federal Motor Carrier Safety Regulations, Parts 40, 325-399, and Title 49, Hazardous Materials Regulations, Parts 100-185, during training of CHP personnel.

-Wireless Network Connection Recurring Costs: The modems will be used to assist MCSs in the expeditious completion of their duties and to safely access and transmit real-time data, including but not limited to; utilizing departmentally issued laptop computers to transmit completed terminal and carrier inspection findings to federal databases through secure web servers via internet connections.
+Mobile Hotspot recurring costs: The hotspots will be used to assist MCSs in the expeditious completion of their duties and to safely access and transmit real-time data, including, but not limited to: utilizing departmentally issued laptop computers to transmit completed terminal and carrier inspection findings to federal databases through secure web servers via internet connections.
 The use of these devices will assist the CHP in meeting the requirements relative to the BIT Program and performance measures of the MCSAP.
-Cost is calculated at 276 air cards multiplied by \$38.01 equals \$10,490.76 per month multiplied by 12 equals \$125,889.12.
+Cost is calculated at 276 air cards multiplied by \$5.89 equals \$1,625.64 per month multiplied by 12 equals \$19,507.68.